-From the time of William Penn through the turn of the 20th century, many of Philadelphia’s first families built their country estates on the banks of the Delaware River.
+From the time of William Penn through the turn of the 20th Century, many of Philadelphia’s first families built their country estates on the banks of the Delaware River.
 By river barge or carriage they came to escape the heat of summers in the city and it was here that they entertained some of the foremost figures in the history of our nation.

 When you visit Andalusia, privately owned by the seventh generation of one of Philadelphia’s first families, you share in the hospitality enjoyed by illustrious guests from more than 150 years.
-President John Quincy Adams, Daniel Webster, the Marquis de Lafayette, and Joseph Bonaparte, former King of Spain, were entertained by Nicholas Biddle, the young nations most powerful banker, a poet and editor, architectural authority, experimental farmer, and adversary of president Andrew Jackson.
+President John Quincy Adams, Daniel Webster, the Marquis de Lafayette, and Joseph Bonaparte, former King of Spain, were entertained by Nicholas Biddle, the young nation’s most powerful banker, a poet and editor, architectural authority, experimental farmer, and adversary of president Andrew Jackson.
 Begun in 1797, and expanded in 1806 and 1835 by two of America’s most acclaimed architects – Benjamin H. Larobe and Thomas U. Water – Andalusia is perhaps the finest example of Greek Revival domestic architecture in the United States.
 American and European furnishings, many of them owned by Biddle himself, fill the sumptuous mansion.
 From its columned porch you will survey the Delaware River, then explore the park-like ground, carefully maintained in the 19th-century tradition.
 Biddle’s romantic out-buildings – a Gothic grotto and temple-like billiard room – will delight you.
 Within the walls of the rose garden you will see where Biddle conducted his many agricultural experiments.
 In its grounds, buildings, and furnishings, Andalusia captures the genius of its best-known owner and reflects the elegance of 19th century life.

-Grundy Mansion was built in 1834, this elegant red-brick and brownstone house located on the banks of the Delaware River was home to a prosperous merchant family for more than three-quarters of a century.
+Grundy Mansion, built in 1834, was home to a prosperous merchant family for more than three-quarters of a century.
+This elegant red-brick and brownstone house is located on the banks of the Delaware River in historic Bristol Borough.